Kaffidev/KNames/README.md

 # KNames 🙈
 ### Easy Banano potassium-rich on-chain decentralised domains!

-> Do you think vanity urls are cool, ok so you can use KNames for no-effort cool vanity names.
+> Do you think vanity urls are cool?
+Well then this is exactly what you're looking for!
+Use KNames for no-effort cool vanity names.

 ## Usage
 ```JS